bonnie/slides/slidev/2024-07-30-that-rsc/pages/03-chain-of-comms/07-what-if.md

 - server render <span class="featured">only</span>

-- choice: server <span class="featured">or</span> client render
+- never render on the client

-- don't do both everywhere

-- instead, do each where needed

 </v-clicks>